Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

 4. Boston Public Garden

-History of the famous Public Garden
+4.1 History of the Famous Public Garden

 5. Faneuil Hall

-History of the famous hall
+5.1 History of the Famous Hall

-Faneuil Hall is now a part of the historical marketplace which consists of other three major buildings- North Market, the famous Quincy Market, and South Market.
+Faneuil Hall is now a part of the historical marketplace, which consists of three other major buildings- North Market, the famous Quincy Market, and South Market.

 6. Freedom Trail

-Finally, by 1953, Freedom Trail was built which connected 16 important historical sites- Boston Common, Boston State House, Park Street Church, Massachusetts State House, Granary Burying Ground, King’s Chapel and Burying Ground, Benjamin Franklin statue & Boston Latin School, Old Corner Bookstore, Old South Meeting House, Site of the Boston Massacre, Old State House, Faneuil Hall, Paul Revere’s House, Old North Church, Copp’s Hill Burying Ground, USS Constitution, and Bunker Hill Monument.
+Finally, by 1953, Freedom Trail was built which connected 16 important historical sites- Boston Common, Boston State House, Park Street Church, Massachusetts State House, Granary Burying Ground, King’s Chapel and Burying Ground, Benjamin Franklin Statue & Boston Latin School, Old Corner Bookstore, Old South Meeting House, Site of the Boston Massacre, Old State House, Faneuil Hall, Paul Revere’s House, Old North Church, Copp’s Hill Burying Ground, USS Constitution, and Bunker Hill Monument.

 7. Fenway Park

-History of Fenway Park
+7.1 History of Fenway Park

 Explore this place to see the visitors’ clubhouse, the seats above the Green Monster, and the press room.